-The discoverer of Nerve Growth Factor, a possible key factor in extending one’s lifespan and actually increasing one’s brainpower and intelligence, Rita Levi-Montalcini, recently died at age 103.
+Rita Levi-Montalcini, the scientist that discovered Nerve Growth Factor, a unique protein that may play a role in extending one’s lifespan and increasing one’s brainpower, recently died at age 103.

-Now, this may just be my personal opinion but I believe living to such a ripe age and being still as mentally powerful and competent as she is, is quite the incredible feat.
+Now, this may be my personal opinion, but I believe living to such a ripe age and being still as mentally powerful and competent as she is, is quite the incredible feat.

 Could Nerve Growth Factor increase intelligence and be the secret to living longer?

-Boldly spoken several years earlier, she claimed her mental capabilities were on par or even surpassed her 20 year old capabilities.
+Boldly spoken several years earlier, she claimed her mental capabilities were on par or even surpassed her 20-year-old-self’s capabilities.

 “If I’m not mistaken,” she said, “I can say my mental capacity is greater than when I was 20 because it has been enriched by so many experiences, in the same way that my curiosity and desire to be close to those who suffer has not diminished.”